-The main analytical framework for the evaluation is provided by the programme's theory of change which helps organize the evaluation questions according to a programme's expected results at each level of its results chain.
+The main analytical framework for the evaluation is provided by the programme's theory of change which helps organize the evaluation questions according to programme's expected results and underlying assumptions at each level of its results chain.
 In doing so, the evaluation should use as far as possible a contribution analysis approach with a view to understanding the influence of relevant contextual factors at the regional, national and local levels that may have influenced the programme's direct and indirect, intended and unintended results.

-In line with UN evaluation practice, the scope of the evaluation should cover all five standard UN/OECD DAC evaluation criteria: relevance/ appropriateness of design, efficiency, effectiveness, and (likelihood of) impact and sustainability, recognising that at the mid-term stage of programme implementation there may be more to say about the programme's relevance and appropriateness of design, effectiveness and efficiency.
-In doing so, the focus of the evaluation goes beyond assessing whether UNCDF is currently 'doing things right' in programme execution and management, to a broader assessment of whether, given available evidence, and in comparison with similar approaches implemented by others, looks to be the 'right approach' to achieving the higher-level objectives agreed in the initial phase.
+In line with UN evaluation practice, the scope of the evaluation should cover all five standard UN/OECD DAC evaluation criteria: relevance/ appropriateness of design, efficiency, effectiveness, and (likelihood of) impact and sustainability.
+In doing so, the focus of the evaluation goes beyond assessing whether UNCDF implemented the programme correctly to a broader assessment of whether, given available evidence, and in comparison with similar approaches implemented by others, programme design was appropriate to achieve the higher-level objectives agreed in the initial phase.